UnclePhil1/field/README.md

 ### Revenue

-FanField earns money in two clear ways.
+FanField earns money in three clear ways.

 The first way is coin top-ups.
 The game is free, and every player/user gets a coin on signup.
 When a player runs low on coins, they can buy more.
 The starter pack is 1,000 coins for 3 dollars, paid in USDC or SOL,